 10. Applesauce

-Due to the difference in consistency between coconut oil and applesauce, start with ¼ less than the recipe calls for (¾ cup applesauce in place of 1 cup of coconut oil).
+Due to the difference in consistency between coconut oil and applesauce, start with ¼ less than the recipe calls for (¾ cup of applesauce in place of 1 cup of coconut oil).

 If the dough or batter does not look thin enough, add the additional ¼ measurement.